OurMachinery/themachinery-books/tutorials/src/creation_graph/custom_gpu_nodes.md

 In this example the `compile` block has the following fields:

-- `includes` specify which common shaders this shader is dependent on.
-In this example that is the `common.tmsl` shader because we use the `linear_to_gamma2` function.
+- `includes` specifies which common shaders this shader is dependent on.
+In this example, that is the `common.tmsl` shader because we use the `linear_to_gamma2()` function from that shader.
 - `contexts` specifies how this pass should be executed depending on the context.
-In this example we only support one context, the `viewport`.
-In this context we want to run during the `gbuffer` phase so we specify that as our layer.
+In this example, we only support one context, the `viewport`.
+In this context, we want to run during the `gbuffer` phase so we specify that as our layer.
 We also want to enable the `gbuffer_system` as we will be writing to it.
 Finally we specify that in this context we will enable the `gbuffer` configuration.
 - `configurations` are groups of settings.
 In this example we have one configuration group: `gbuffer`.
 This configuration requests three systems, if these systems are not present then we cannot run:
     - The `viewer_system` is needed to query the camera information.
-    - The `gbuffer_system` allows us to render to the G-Buffer in the opaque pass of the default-render-pipeline.
+    - The `gbuffer_system` allows us to render to the G-Buffer in the opaque pass of the default render pipeline.
     - The `vertex_buffer_system` allows us to query vertex information from the mesh.

 ```json